b-lukaszuk/BS_wJ_eng/contents/recursion.md

 sco(s)
 ```

-takes only microseconds on its first execution (like a hundred times
+takes only microseconds on its first execution (hundreds to thousand times
 faster).
 Interestingly, running `recFib!(40, fibs)` for the second time reduces
-the time to nanoseconds (a million times faster) since there are no
+the time to nanoseconds (million(s) times faster) since there are no
 calculations performed the second time, just reading the number from the
 previously modified `lookup`).
 Run `recFib(40)` twice to convince yourself that
 it takes roughly the same amount of time every time it runs with the same `n`.